Powwow held in Castle Pines during Labor Day weekend

 The powwow is held at Tall Bull Memorial Park, just off of Daniels Gate Road.
-The traditional costumes and dancing are
+The traditional attire and dancing are

 Two Lakota Sioux, also Vietnam War veterans, competed in the intertribal dance competitions at the powwow.
 Native Americans from many local and state-wide tribes were at the powwow.